 Frequently asked questions in relation to the GDPR

-Despite there being less than a year until the GDPR, many businesses are unprepared or unsure of what the GDPR actually means for their business’ marketing activity.
+And yet, despite the GDPR being in effect, many businesses are still coming to grips with the regulation.
 American research and technology advisory firm Gartner predicts that, by the end of 2018, more than 50% of companies affected by the GDPR will not be in full compliance with its requirements.

 The recommendation from many institutional bodies, experts and advisory firms is to act now.
 But while there is a plethora of information out there on the GDPR, little has been said on what it means for a business’ marketing activity – and how best to prepare.